 As a Student Visa Sponsor, we take our obligations on immigration compliance very seriously.

-The following information will explain the conditions of your visa and what The University of the Creative Arts must do to remain compliant with Student Visa Sponsorship Licence.
+The following information will explain the conditions of your visa and what the University for the Creative Arts must do to remain compliant with Student Visa Sponsorship Licence.

 Your